Mauá (CPTM): History

-The construction of the railway, which began in Santos' docks and went towards São Paulo, started on May 1860.
+The construction of the railway, which began in Santos' docks and went towards São Paulo, started in May 1860.
 Project and build the railway were big challenges for the British technicians.
 The solution adopted to transpose Serra do Mar was to build many tilted surfaces, with a 10% of declive, and use stationary locomotives to transport the trains through cables.

 São Paulo Railway, organized in London, was made to build the railway that would connect Santos to Jundiaí.
 The opening of the railway was on 16 February 1867 and significantly improved the transport of agricultural products from the countryside to Santos Docks, specially the coffee produced in São Paulo, improving the local development.

 The growing of the then-called Vila do Pilar encouraged the Superintendence of São Paulo Railway Company to install a new station of the railway in that location.
 In 1883, Pilar station was opened, all constructed in wood, which would represent a key to the industrialization process of the future city.
 In 1926, Pilar station was renamed to Mauá.